How To Prevent Overdose After Detox

 Why Are Overdoses So Common After Detox?

 Early recovery is a very vulnerable time for someone suffering from addiction.
-The National Institute on Drug Abuse reports that an estimated 40 to 60 percent of people treated for substance use disorders eventually relapse.
+As of 2025, the National Institute on Drug Abuse continues to report that an estimated 40% to 60% of individuals treated for substance use disorders will experience a relapse at some point.
 If you are just coming out of detox, you may be at advanced risk for relapse because you haven’t yet begun an inpatient or outpatient addiction treatment program and your sobriety is new.

 Overdose is one of the most dangerous risks of relapse.
 After detox, you may be faced with extremely stressful or emotional circumstances that may cause intense cravings.
 These urges could lead you back into drug use.
 At that point, you will have completely lost or severely diminished your tolerance for the drug, making your typical dosage much more toxic than it was before you were sober.
 Additionally, a lack of tolerance will make it very difficult to accurately judge how much of a substance you can safely take.